-Nervousness about starting high school is heightened for most students in the days leading up to the first day of Grade 9.
+Nervousness about starting high school is natural for most students in the days leading up to the first day of Grade 9.
 HEADStart can alleviate some of that anxiety.

-Get a HEADStart to Grade 9 is a two-day program and will be jam-packed with activities that because of Covid-19 will be limited to small group activities throughout the school, so students can gradually adjust to the “largeness” of high school.
-As we prepare for a school year like no other, HeadStart is offered just before the new school year begins.
-Program Dates are still to be determined, yet they are often at the end of August.
+Get a HEADStart to Grade 9 is a four-day program and will be filled with activities that because of Covid-19 will be limited to small group activities throughout the school, so students can gradually adjust to the “largeness” of high school.
+As we prepare for this significant transition, HeadStart is offered just before the new school year begins.
+HeadStart program dates are Monday August 23 to Thursday August 26.

 Commitment to attend HeadStart ensures optimal learning, the greatest benefit and the least disruption within the limited hours the program is running.
 If students cannot attend at all for whatever reason, please let us know in advance if you can.
 All students who are able to attend HEADStart will be encouraged to pay it forward and show their peers a few tips they learned once school begins.

 Transition to Grade 9 in so MANY WAYS!